GeekNeuron/Calendar/README.md

         target_char_pos = self.total_book_len * (percentage / 100)

         target_chapter_index = -1
-        # The cumulative_lens list includes a 0 at the start, so its length is len(chapters)+1
         for i in range(len(self.cumulative_lens) - 1):
             if self.cumulative_lens[i] <= target_char_pos < self.cumulative_lens[i+1]:
                 target_chapter_index = i